bobalazek/moaitime/docs/DEPLOY-TO-DOCKER-COMPOSE.md

 # MoaiTime - Deploy to Docker Compose

-Let's go through the steps to deplot MoaiTime to Docker Compose.
+Let's go through the steps to deploy MoaiTime to Docker Compose.

 ## Prerequisites